There are many myths and misperceptions surrounding the breeding and cultivation of GMOs, short for Genetically Modified Organisms.

 Genetic modification is a daily business all over the world.
 From pharmaceuticals to enzymes and from food to plants, genetic modification is being used on a very wide scale of products and for many different purposes in almost all countries on our planet.
 Still, when it comes to the genetic modification of plants, there are marked differences of public perception, policies and markets.

-In Europe, there are five countries growing one GM maize.
-It is Spain with around 100.000 ha and Portugal, Czech Republic, Slovakia as well as Romania with less than 100.000 ha each.
+In Europe, there are four countries growing one GM maize.
+It is Spain with around 100.000 ha and Portugal, Czech Republic, as well as Slovakia with less than 100.000 ha each.
 In total, the EU’s planting area is only some 100.000 ha, so just around 0.05% of the total worldwide.

 But Europe is far from being ‘GM free’.
 Today, the EU is the world’s largest importer of agricultural commodities.
 Specifically, as regards animal feed, i.e. high value protein, the EU is strongly depending on imports from Brazil, Argentina and the US – and most of these imports is feed produced from GM crops!

 So today, Europe may itself rarely be growing GM plants – but Europe’s food production chain is to a large extent based and dependent on imports of GM plant products.